 Students may not work off campus.
 Under rare and exceptional circumstances, off campus employment may be granted with approval from the US Government through the DTS International Student Office (CPT, OPT).
 All forms of service for which payment is received (including reduced rent, babysitting, gift cards, honorariums, etc.) are considered employment.
 Except for on-campus employment or authorized off-campus employment, it is illegal for you or your spouse to provide any kind of service (work) with the expectation of reduced rent or some other gain.

-Often, churches and similar non-profit ministries in Dallas like to give financial compensation in exchange for ministry help.
+Often, churches and similar non-profit ministries in Dallas or Houston like to give financial compensation in exchange for ministry help.
 Under your non-immigrant status, this is illegal to accept unless this is contracted under CPT or OPT.
 For additional additional information regarding CPT or OPT see Study in the States.